 A space maintainer is a removable or fixed appliance designed to maintain an existing space after early loss of baby teeth.
 Space maintainers are usually fitted in children when they have lost baby teeth early.
 The gap left from losing this tooth needs to be held open for the permanent tooth to erupt in the correct position.II.Interceptive orthodontic procedures-

 Some of the common oral habits found in childrens are- thumb sucking habit, lip biting habit, nail biting habit, mouth breathing habit, tongue thrusting, digit sucking etc. There treatment varies according to the duration , intensity and frequency of the habit.

 A) Psychological approach for breaking oral habits: It is generally said that children lacking parental care, love and affection resort to this habit.
 Thus the parents should provide the child with adequate love and affection.
 Also the child’s attention should be diverted to other things such as games and toys.
-The Good Dentist in Pune and the parents should together work to motivate the child to discontinue the habit.
+The Good Dentist and the parents should together work to motivate the child to discontinue the habit.

 B) Mechanical Aids for breaking oral habits: They are basically reminding appliances that assist the child who is willing to quit the habit but is not able to do so as the habit has entered the subconscious level.
 They may be removable or fixed appliances.

 2. Serial extractions or guided extraction